apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New fossils reveal specialized eating technique of unusual ancient marine reptile**
+**Exclusive: Amazon in talks to become anchor investor in Arm ahead of IPO**

-You can read more about it [here](https://www.cnn.com/2023/08/08/world/ancient-marine-reptile-filter-feeding-scn/index.html).
+You can read more about it [here](https://www.reuters.com/markets/deals/amazon-talks-become-anchor-investor-arm-ahead-ipo-sources-2023-08-08/).

 ## Requirements
 - Python 3.8